DistroTEAM/wish/README.md

 >
 > when some one ask us for contribute to a program, we will make a repo and add he/she to the list of contributes.
 >
-> whene a projcet begun or finished. the project detail will writen to the following table.
+> when a projcet begun or finished. the project detail will writen to the following table.

 ### Project(s) are: